 Need to clone NTFS drive

 Windows PC started using the NTFS file system by default for its internal drives from Windows XP.
-Compared to FAT32, NTFS is more secure, robust, and supports larger file sizes and drives.
-You may need to clone NTFS drive in following situations:
+Compared to FAT32, NTFS is more secure and robust, and it supports larger file sizes and drives.
+You may need to clone NTFS drive in the following situations:

 Enlarge storage space: the NTFS drive is running out of space and you want to clone it to a larger drive.